-The Division of Pharmacotherapy and Experimental Therapeutics has the unique responsibility within the UNC Eshelman School of Pharmacy to provide classroom and clinical instruction for pharmacy students in the practice of pharmacy and to train graduate and postgraduate pharmacists in the principles of translational research.
-We engage in innovative teaching and research, preparing our students to be professional and scientific leaders.
+The Division of Pharmacotherapy and Experimental Therapeutics has the unique responsibility within the UNC Eshelman School of Pharmacy to train graduate and postgraduate scientists in the principles of translational research and provide classroom and clinical instruction for pharmacy students in the practice of pharmacy.
+We engage in innovative teaching and patient-centered research, preparing our students to be professional and scientific leaders.

 You can access our strategic plan document here.

 Our faculty have expertise in clinical pharmacology, drug toxicity, drug development, education, and practice innovations.
 Our Division houses the majority of translational, bench-to-bedside research efforts and includes clinical practitioners who bring insights from the patient-care setting to their teaching, translational research, and professional service activities.
 Many of our faculty hold joint appointments in the UNC School of Medicine, the Department of Pharmacy at the UNC Medical Center, and other allied health schools.

 We provide classroom and clinical instruction for pharmacy students in the practice of pharmacy and train graduate and postgraduate scientists in the principles of translational research.